Hawser

 Supply ratings handling a coil of 16 in towing hawser (rope) at the Royal Navy's Naval Stores Department, Nore, Harwich, which supplies all of the Royal Navy's sea-going ships with the stores and provisions that they need.
 Note that the coil is bigger than the men and they need a trolley to transport it.

 The hawser is coiled on deck.

-Hawser (/ˈhɔːzər/) is a nautical term for a thick rope used in mooring or towing a ship.
+A hawser (/ˈhɔːzər/) is a thick rope used in mooring or towing a ship.
 A hawser is not waterproof, as is a cable.

 A hawser is an anchor rope, located on the hawse.